nus-cs2103-AY2223S2/ip/docs/README.md

 Shows all the tasks in the list.

 ```
-Here's the tasks in your list:
+There are the tasks in your list:
 1.[T][] borrow book
 2.[D][] return book (by: Oct 15 2019)
 3.[E][] project meeting (from: 2pm to: 4pm)